xpaulos/techproWinter2024/README.md

 > package.json: Manages project dependencies and scripts.
 > README.md: Documentation for your app.

+### Install Code runtime requirements
+Node.js & npm: Ensure Node.js is installed on your system as React development relies on it for package management and tooling.

+> Windows:

+Download the latest Node.js installer from the official website: https://nodejs.org/en Run the installer and follow the on-screen instructions.
+Once the installation is complete, open your command prompt or terminal and `run npm -v` to verify the installation.

+> macOS:

+Using Homebrew: If you have Homebrew installed, use the following command to install Node.js and npm:

+`brew install node`

+> Linux:

+Using package managers: Most Linux distributions have Node.js and npm available in their package repositories.
+Use your distribution's package manager to install them.
+For example, on Ubuntu or Debian:

+`sudo apt install nodejs npm`

 ### Make a change

 > Locate the file App.js inside /src folder